Single Tooth Implants

 DIET.
 Drink plenty of fluids.
 Avoid hot liquids or hot food.
 After surgery on the day, eat only soft foods or beverages.
 Resume your regular diet as soon as possible unless otherwise directed.

 PAIN MEDICATION.
 You should begin taking pain medication as soon as you feel the local anesthetic wearing off.
 For moderate pain, take 1 or 2 Tylenol or Extra Strength.
 You can take Tylenol or Extra Strength every 3-4 hours.
 Ibuprofen (Advil or Motrin) is an decent alternative to Tylenol.
 Ibuprofen, bought over the counter, comes in 200 mg tablets: you can take 2-3 tablets every 3-4 hours as needed for pain.
 For severe pain, take the prescribed medication as directed.
 Be sure to take the prescribed antibiotics as directed to help prevent infection.
 Do not take any of the above medication if you are allergic or were instructed by Woodcreek Dentistry not to take it.

 HOME HYGIENE CARE.
 The night before surgery, use the prescribed Peridex Oral Rinse before bed.
 The day after surgery, the Peridex should be used twice daily, after breakfast and before bed.
 Be sure to rinse for at least 30 seconds, then spit it out.
 Warm salt water rinses (teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day, as well, especially after meals.
 Brushing your teeth and the healing abutments is no problem, but be gentle initially with brushing the surgical areas.
 Good oral hygiene is essential to good healing.

 PHYSICAL ACTIVITY.
 Keep physical activities to a minimum immediately following surgery.
 Physical activity could cause throbbing or bleeding of the surgical implant area.

 WEARING DENTURES.
 You will always have teeth during your recovery period.
-Temporary partial dentures or full denture arches should not be used immediately after surgery and at least ten days.
+Temporary partial dentures or full denture arches should not be used immediately after surgery and for at least ten days.